zhfffy/Modelchecker-HWMCC24/README.md

 University of Chinese Academy of Sciences; Institute of Software, Chinese Academy of Sciences

-Xindi Zhang, zhulf@ios.ac.cn
+Xindi Zhang, zhangxd@ios.ac.cn

 University of Chinese Academy of Sciences; Institute of Software, Chinese Academy of Sciences

-Shaohuang Chen, chensh@ios.ac.cn
+Shaowei Cai, caisw@ios.ac.cn

+Institute of Software, Chinese Academy of Sciences

+Yongjian Li, lyj238@ios.ac.cn

-University of Chinese Academy of Sciences; Institute of Software, Chinese Academy of Sciences
+Institute of Software, Chinese Academy of Sciences